Trumbo (2015 film): Plot

 Dalton Trumbo is a screenwriter whose talent places him among the elite of Hollywood.
 His membership in the Communist Party of the USA draws the contempt of staunchly anti-Soviet entertainment-industry figures such as columnist Hedda Hopper and actor John Wayne.
-Trumbo is one of 10 screenwriters subpoenaed to testify before the House Committee on Un-American Activities (HUAC) regarding Communist propaganda in Hollywood films.
+Trumbo is one of 10 screenwriters subpoenaed to testify before the House Un-American Activities Committee (HUAC) regarding Communist propaganda in Hollywood films.
 They refuse directly to answer questions, confident that a liberal majority on the Supreme Court will overturn their convictions for contempt of Congress.
 Trumbo's friend Edward G. Robinson, who supports the cause, sells Vincent van Gogh's 1887 painting Portrait of Père Tanguy to raise money for their legal defense fund.
 The unexpected deaths of Justices Wiley Rutledge and Frank Murphy ruin Trumbo's plan to appeal.
 In 1950, Trumbo serves 11 months in Federal Correctional Institution in Ashland, Kentucky.

 As the Hollywood Blacklist expands to exclude more communists and communist sympathizers from working in the industry, Trumbo and his comrades are abandoned by Robinson and producer Buddy Ross, who disavow them to protect their careers.
 Trumbo is released from prison but he remains blacklisted and his finances – and family life – become increasingly strained.
 He resorts to giving the screenplay for Roman Holiday to his friend Ian McLellan Hunter, to take credit and a share of the money and eventually the Academy Award for Best Story.
 Selling his idyllic lakeside home and moving to a house in the city, he goes to work as a pseudonymous screenwriter for the low-budget King Brothers Productions, also farming out the writing of B-movie screenplays to fellow blacklisted writers.
 He puts his wife Cleo and teenage children to work as his support staff, adding to domestic conflict.
 King Brothers' film The Brave One, an original story by Trumbo under a pseudonym, receives an Academy Award he cannot claim.
 His blacklisted friend Arlen Hird dies from cancer, destitute but an attempt by Hedda Hopper's allies to intimidate the head of King Brothers into firing Trumbo fails completely.

 Industry suspicion of Trumbo's ghostwriting develops but he is careful not to confirm it.
 In 1960, actor Kirk Douglas recruits him to write the screenplay for his epic film Spartacus and director Otto Preminger recruits him to script Exodus.
 Both men publicly credit him as the screenwriter, despite Hopper's futile efforts to intimidate Douglas into dropping Trumbo.
 By early 1961, the effectiveness of the Blacklist had been broken to the point where new US President John F. Kennedy publicly endorsed Spartacus and Trumbo and others are able to begin rebuilding their careers.
 Ten years later, finally receiving his due from Hollywood, Trumbo speaks about how the Blacklist victimized them all: those who stood by their principles and lost their jobs and also those who compromised their principles to keep them.